 Swimming is also the perfect way to cool off when temperatures start rising.
-What’s more, swimming is wonderful exercise for dogs.
-Of course, if your dog will be spending time on a boat or near deep water, it’s smart to invest in a canine life jacket, but rest assured that this safety device won’t detract from your pet’s enjoyment or activity level.
+What's more, swimming is wonderful exercise for dogs.
+Of course, if you will be near deep water or boating with your dog, it's smart to invest in a canine life jacket, but rest assured that this safety device won't detract from your pet's enjoyment or activity level.
 A day filled with playing in the water usually leads to a content—and tired—pooch by evening.

 If a trip is part of your summer plans, consider enrolling your dog in camp when you will be gone.
 It doesn't matter if your plans will take you away for a single afternoon or several days; time spent home alone is never fun for a dog.
 Many pets even resort to inappropriate chewing or other unpleasant behaviors out of the boredom they feel in this lonely situation.
 Much like camps for children, canine camps provide your pet with stimulating activities that help them pass the time.
 Also known as doggy daycare, these programs are an excellent alternative to using a conventional boarding facility.
 Some camps even provide small pools for those dogs who enjoy cooling off in water.